celestiaorg/docs/docs/nodes/devnet-2.md

 ## Quick-Sync With Snapshot

-Run the following command to quick-sync from a snapshot for `devnet-2`:
+Run the following command to quick-sync from a snapshot for `devnet-2` (Note: this is a 100 GB download):

 ```sh
 cd $HOME